Struma disaster: Towing to sea and sinking

 Struma sank quickly, and many people were trapped below decks and drowned.
 Many others aboard survived the sinking and clung to pieces of wreckage, but for hours, no rescue came, and all but one of them died from drowning or hypothermia.
 Of the estimated 791 people killed, more than 100 were children.
 Strumas First Officer Lazar Dikof and the 19-year-old refugee David Stoliar clung to a cabin door, which was floating in the sea.
 The First Officer died overnight, but Turks in a rowing boat rescued Stoliar the next day.
 He was the only survivor.

 Turkey held Stoliar in custody for many weeks.
-Simon Brod (1893–1962), a Jewish businessman from Istanbul who during World War II helped to rescue an untold number of Jewish refugees who reached Turkey, arranged for Stoliar's meals during his two-month incarceration.
-Upon his release, Brod brought Stoliar home.
-He provided him with clothes, a suitcase and a train ticket to Aleppo after the British government had given him papers to go to Palestine.
+Simon Brod, a Jewish businessman from Istanbul who during World War II helped rescue several Jewish refugees who reached Turkey, arranged for Stoliar to be fed during his two-month incarceration.
+Upon his release, Brod brought Stoliar home and provided him with fresh clothes, a suitcase and a train ticket to Aleppo after the British government had given him papers to go to Palestine.
+Stoliar later joined the British Army and served in the Eighth Army during the North African campaign.